Days of Wine and Roses (film): Home media

-Warner Home Video released the film on video on February 9, 1983, as part of their "A Night At the Movies" series, featuring a Hearst Metrotone Newsreel; a Warner Bros. animated short; and a coming attractions trailer of films from 1962.
+Warner Home Video released the film on video on February 9, 1983, as part of their "A Night At the Movies" series, featuring a Hearst Metrotone Newsreel; the Warner Bros. animated short Martian Through Georgia; and a trailer of films from 1962.
 A LaserDisc was released in 1990.
 A DVD of the film was released on January 6, 2004, by Warner Home Video containing an extra commentary track by director Blake Edwards and an interview with Jack Lemmon.
 A Warner Archive Blu-ray was released on October 29, 2019.

 Reception

 Critical response

 The film became one of Blake Edwards' better-regarded films, opening to praise from the critics and audiences alike.
 Bosley Crowther, film critic for The New York Times, wrote "[It] is a commanding picture, and it is extremely well played by Mr. Lemmon and Miss Remick, who spare themselves none of the shameful, painful scenes.
 But for all their brilliant performing and the taut direction of Blake Edwards, they do not bring two pitiful characters to complete and overpowering life."

 Variety liked the film, especially the acting and writing: "Miller's gruelling drama illustrates how the unquenchable lure of alcohol can supersede even love, and how marital communication cannot exist in a house divided by one-sided boozing ...
 Lemmon gives a dynamic and chilling performance.
 Scenes of his collapse, particularly in the violent ward, are brutally realistic and terrifying.
 Miss Remick, too, is effective, and there is solid featured work from Charles Bickford and Jack Klugman and a number of fine supporting performances."

 In a review of the DVD, critic Gary W. Tooze lauded Edwards' direction: "Blake Edwards's powerful adaptation of J.P.
 Miller's Playhouse 90 story, starring Jack Lemmon and Lee Remick in career performances, remains a variation in his body of work largely devoted to comedy...
 Lemmon is at his best and ditto for Remick in this harrowing tale of people consumed by their mutual addiction.
 This turns to an honest and heartbreaking portrayal of alcoholism as deftly done as any film I can remember."

 Margaret Parsons, film curator at the National Gallery of Art, stated "[The film] remains one of the most gut-wrenching dramas of alcohol-related ruin and recovery ever captured on film...and it's also one of the pioneering films of the genre."

-On review aggregator Rotten Tomatoes, the film has an approval rating of 100% based on 14 reviews, with an average score of 8.80/10.
+On review aggregator Rotten Tomatoes, Days of Wine and Roses has an very rare approval rating of 100% based on 15 reviews, with an average score of 8.80/10.